intel/aipc-devkit-install/Windows_Software_Installation/WingetGUI_Installer/EnvSetup/README.md

 - `version`: Specific version to install (optional)
 - `version_check`: Command to verify installation (optional)
 - `dependencies`: Required applications (optional)
+- `skip_install`: Controls whether the application should be installed in non-GUI mode (values: "yes" or "no", default is "no")

 #### External Applications (Enhanced Format)